msmfa/sorting-visualiser/README.md

-## Sorting algorithm visualiser
+## Sorting Algorithm Visualiser

-This project was built to help visulise how different sorting algorithms actually work.
-The sorting algorithms chosen are quick sort, merge sort and insertion sort.
+This project was built to help visualise how different sorting algorithms work.
+The sorting algorithms chosen are Quick sort, Merge sort and Insertion sort.

 ## Deployment